Mt. Adams at Mar Vista

 As Gwen E. Kirby says in our Q&A, this is not “an explicitly political story.”
 At the same time, it revolves around a topic that, against all reasonable thinking, has become politicized.
 When what happens to one of us can happen to all of us, when what happens to some of our kids on an average school day can happen to any of our kids on an average school day, and we disagree on whether or not that matters—our definitions of winning and losing need to be redefined.

 Q&A by Patrick Ryan

-PR: This is one of the shortest stories we’ve ever published.
-I’m always in awe of writers who are able to write stories that are very short and yet very powerful (in part because I don’t seem to able to keep myself under 5,000 words when I write a story).
+- PR: This is one of the shortest stories we’ve ever published.
+I’m always in awe of writers who are able to write stories that are very short and yet very powerful (in part because I don’t seem to able to keep myself under What is the most interesting fact you learned while writing this (about the world, not yourself),000 words when I write a story).
 Was that part of its original design?
 Do most of your stories tend to be on the short side?

 - GK: My stories do tend to be on the short side, often between 2,000 and 3,000 words.
 I wish that I wrote longer stories!
 The length was part of the original design in that I was only interested in the moments before the game, when the girls are trying to figure out how to behave, where they are all in their own heads, before the moment of coming together and letting play take over.
 I’m trying to capture a moment and so it just couldn’t be that long.